Modelspaces – Introduction and Use

 Water depth & Water level

 Water depth data is displayed similarly to the water-depth visualization for the flash-flood map and sea-level rise, with a default blue gradient and the option of "banded" visualization.
-Water depth layers are also rendered in the profile window, and update with the time slider (see below).
+If you enable the profile tool and draw a line, the maximum water depth along the line is shown, and by clicking the graph icon, you can see the water depth over time, for all events.
+The graph is also available for point queries.

 During import, water level data is converted to water depth by subtracting heights from the supplied elevation model.